2025-03-21

 In order for their time here to count as a period of habitual residence and be able to apply for Swedish citizenship, EU/EEA citizens and their family members must have met the requirements for right of residence.

-If the child has had right of residence in Sweden for five years, but have not requested a certificate of a right of permanent residence or applied for a permanent residence card, the Swedish Migration Agency assesses whether the child meets the conditions for right of residence in connection with the application for Swedish citizenship.
+If the child has had right of residence in Sweden for five years, but have not requested a certificate of permanent right of residence or applied for a permanent residence card, the Swedish Migration Agency assesses whether the child meets the conditions for right of residence in connection with the application for Swedish citizenship.

 The Swedish Migration Agency requests information from other authorities to check if the child has committed any crimes in Sweden.
 The information is retrieved from the Swedish Police and the Swedish Security Service.